 - ULYSSES has often been promoted as the ‘largest car ferry in the world’, however this is based on her purely theoretical car capacity if no other vehicles are carried.
 Even before ULYSSES was launched she was far eclipsed in terms of physical size by vessels such as the 13 deck high 58,376gt SILJA SYMPHONY which entered service a decade before.
 ULYSSES is currently the 5th largest ferry (in terms of tonnage) serving the British Isles, behind Stena Line’s STENA BRITANNICA / STENA HOLLANDICA (currently the longest ferries in Europe along with STENA GERMANICA and STENA SCANDINAVIA) and P&O Ferries PRIDE OF HULL / PRIDE OF ROTTERDAM.
 The current largest ferry in the world in terms of tonnage is the 223m long COLOR MAGIC, which coincidentally replaced KRONPRINS HARALD (iii) – the vessel which is now Irish Ferries’ OSCAR WILDE.

-(based on the Aker Cruise Ferry 4000 concept, but adapted to Irish Ferries requirements.
+(based on the Aker Cruise Ferry 4000 concept, but adapted to Irish Continental Group requirements.
 Aft exterior styling by Claus Horn & Knud E Hansen on behalf of Irish Ferries.)